ahsannnn2004/Airline_Website/README.md

 7) Mobile Friendly: The website works on phones and computers.

-How to Run This Project
+How to Run This Project:

 Download the 3 files: index.html, style.css, and script.js.